Matrix versions of the Hellinger distance: Barycentres

 Thus $X=Z=\sum\limits_{j=1}^{m}w_j\mathcal{L}(A_j,X),$ as claimed. .1in We should also show that the equation \eqref{eq18a} has a unique solution.
 Let $\alpha,\beta$ be positive numbers such that $\alpha I\le A_j\le \beta I$ for all $1\le j\le m.$ Let $\mathcal{K}$ be the compact convex set $\mathcal{K}=\{X\in\mathbb{P}:\alpha I\le X\le \beta I\}.$ The function $\log X$ is operator monotone.
 So for all $X$ in $\mathcal{K}$ we have $\log\alpha I\le \log X\le \log\beta I.$ Hence $\mathcal{L}(X,A_j)$ is in $\mathcal{K}$ for all $1\le j\le k.$ This shows that the function $F(X)=\sum\limits_{j=1}^{m}w_j\mathcal{L}(X,A_j)$ maps $\mathcal{K}$ into itself.
 By Brouwer's fixed point theorem $F$ has a unique fixed point $X$ in $\mathcal{K}.$ This $X$ is a solution of \eqref{eq18a} and therefore must be unique. \end{proof}

 Finally, we remark that in the case of $d_1,$ the barycentre is given explicitly by the formula \eqref{eq13a}.
-For $d_2,$ $d_3,$ $d_4$ it has been given implicitly as solution of the equations \eqref{eq13b},\eqref{eq17a},\eqref{eq18a}, respectively.
-In the special case $m=2,$ we have an explicit formula in two of these cases.
+For $d_2,$ $d_3,$ $d_4$ it has been given implicitly as solution of the equations \eqref{eq13b},\eqref{eq17r},\eqref{eq18a}, respectively.
 When $m=2$ and $w_1=w_2=1/2$, \rajendra{$w$ precised} the solution of \eqref{eq13b} is the Wasserstein mean of $A_1$ and $A_2$ defined as